 In all collections, you can tap on a single app icon to open that app.
 However, if you have more than four apps in any collection aside from Suggestions, the bottom right space in the group will be a cluster of up to four more icons.
 Tap that cluster to view all remaining apps in the category.

 Just like on standard home screen pages, you can long-press an app's icon to access its quick actions menu to perform actions such as removing or sharing the app.
 However, you can't access the "Edit Home Screen" quick action from here, but there's still something you can do to edit home screen pages.
+You can also use quick actions from the list view.

 You can move apps from the App Library to the home screen.
 While you can't access the "Edit Home Screen" quick action or long-press the background to open the editor, you can long-press the desired app and drag it to whatever home screen page you want.
+You can even long-press an app from the list view until the quick actions disappear, which will pop you right onto a home screen page.

 This comes in handy when you've hidden a home screen page but want to move an app that's hidden along with the page back to an active page.
 That way, you don't have to unhide the page first before moving the app to another page.